 Overall brand sentiment: In addition to share of voice, you want to make sure that the actual attention you’re getting on social is positive.
 Hootsuite Insights automatically collects brand sentiment data so you can measure and prove this metric with just a couple of clicks.
 You can even filter results by location, language, gender, and more.

-How to present a social media report to your CMO
+How to present a social media report to your boss

 1. Keep it short: Presentations should not be more than 30 minutes and no more than once a month.
 Cut anything that isn’t necessary.

 2. Always show business value: Different metrics matter to different teams.
-Your CMO wants high-level business results with insight on the tactics you used to get them.
+People in charge want high-level business results with insight on the tactics you used to get them.

 3. Use images: You know the power of good images.
 Use them in your presentation to break up chunks of information and to illustrate key stats.